corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/cli-commands.md

 title: "MGM Corda CLI Command Reference"
 ---

-This section lists the [Corda CLI](../getting-started/installing-corda-cli.html) MGM commands.
+This section lists the [Corda CLI](../getting-started/installing-corda-cli.html) `mgm` commands.
 You can use these commands to execute membership operations, as described in the [Onboarding Tutorials](deployment-tutorials/onboarding/overview.md).

 ## groupPolicy Command